Ulbora/Six910/README.md

 # Ulbora Cart
-An open source ecommerce platform server written in golang.
+An open source ecommerce platform server for building online shopping cart systems; written in golang.
 Includes REST service backend including admin panel and switchable templates.

 This project is intended to be and REST implementation of a hosted ecommerce solution.